AI-AVATAR-BANGLADESH-LTD/docs/Terms_and_Conditions.md

 - Coin costs for services are clearly displayed before use
 - No cash value - coins cannot be exchanged for money

-### **5.4 Refund Policy**
+### **5.4 No Refund Policy**
+**IMPORTANT: NO REFUNDS WILL BE ISSUED UNDER ANY CIRCUMSTANCES**

-- Refunds are generally not provided for coin purchases
+- **All coin purchases are final and non-refundable**
+- **No refunds will be provided for any reason including but not limited to:**
+  - Dissatisfaction with AI-generated content quality
-- Refunds may be considered for technical issues preventing service use
+  - Technical issues or service interruptions
-- Refund requests must be submitted within 7 days of purchase
+  - Third-party AI service limitations or failures
+  - Account suspension or termination
+  - Changes in service features or pricing
+  - User error or accidental purchases
+  - Concerns about third-party AI data processing
+  - Privacy or data handling concerns
+  - Service availability issues
+  - API limitations or outages

+- **Alternative Resolution for Technical Issues:**
+  - For verified technical issues that prevent service use, we may provide in-app currency credits at our sole discretion
+  - Credits are only provided after thorough investigation and confirmation of technical fault on our end
+  - Credits are provided as in-app currency only, never as cash refunds
+  - Credit amounts are determined solely by us and may not equal the original purchase amount
+  - Credits are subject to the same terms and expiration as purchased coins
+  - No guarantee that credits will be provided for any specific issue

+- **No Exceptions:**
+  - This no-refund policy applies regardless of local consumer protection laws
-- Refunds, if approved, will be processed through the original payment method
+  - No refunds will be processed through payment providers, app stores, or any other channels
+  - Chargeback attempts may result in immediate account termination
+  - Legal action will not result in refund obligations beyond what is legally mandated in Bangladesh

 ---